swoft-cloud/swoft-serialize/README.md

-# Data parser
+# Data Serializer

-Universal data parser/ for PHP
+Universal data serializer for PHP

-Driver:
+Serializers:

 - json(by `json_encode`)
 - php(by `serialize`)